riceissa/issarice.com/wiki/advice-for-young-people.md

         TODO: link to eliezer saying people are better one meta level down in ethics.
         TODO: link to hanson and cowen on this.
-    - Michael Huemer (mostly _The Problem of Political Authority_)
+    - Michael Huemer (mostly _The Problem of Political Authority_; I am significantly less enthusiastic about Huemer's other output)
     - Nick Bostrom
-    - Robin Hanson (I think _The Elephant in the Brain_ is probably the best introduction.
+    - Robin Hanson (I think _The Elephant in the Brain_ is probably the best introduction to his type of thinking.
 I also like his old papers.)
     - Michael Nielsen
     - Nick Beckstead; in particular, read his PhD thesis, "On the Overwhelming Importance of Shaping the Far Future", which you can